ramuit44/galactusWeatherWidgetFactory/README.md

 Note: You need to have your backend server running.

 To run the app:

-`grunt serve`
+`grunt run`

 It will:

- - build your sass assets,
+ * build your assets.
- - run a server to serve your web app static assets on port 9000, with a reverse proxy to your backend server on port 8000, a file watching mechanism to rebuild your sass assets, and live reload support so that your browser is refreshed whenever you make changes to your sources
+ * run a server to serve your web app static assets on port 9005.
+ * have a file watching mechanism to rebuild your assets.
+ * live reload support so that your browser is refreshed whenever you make changes to your sources.

 ### Testing

-Run `grunt test` to run karma tests.
+Run `grunt runtests` to run karma tests.